Policies and Procedures of the Mid-Michigan Psychology Internship Consortium

 Dr. Aupperlee is the administrative leader and leads the trainers in pursuing membership and accreditation in close contact with the co-director and the other supervisors.
 Dr. Lancaster is the practice leader and is on-site at least 30 hours a week.
 Please note that these duties are roughly labeled; the co-directors work closely to support one another, the other supervisors, and the interns.
 Please see the duties listed below.

 Dr. Lancaster takes primary responsibility for practice training.
 His duties include co-directing and organizing the training program and its resources.
 He also contributes to the final review of consortium materials including the APPIC application, the APA CoA Eligibility application, and consortium materials like the program handbook.
-He helps provide didactic training to the cohort and helps to monitor and evaluate the training program’s competencies and activities.
+He coordinates intern didactic training and helps to monitor and evaluate the training program’s activities.
+Beyond managing the didactic calendar, Dr. Lancaster reviews intern feedback on didactics and shares that information with the speakers.
 He also serves as a resource to the on-site site supervisors.
 Dr. Lancaster also coordinates any dissemination materials (e.g., posters, papers, presentations) about MMPIC’s development.
 He oversees assessment, intervention, and consultation activities at the systems level and provides the intern access to local school districts for individual cases.

 The consortium’s next level is the training supervisors, who also provide on-site coordination.
 Each site has one primary supervisor/coordinator.
 The supervisor provides the intern with space, activities, clients, face-to-face supervision, indirect supervision, systems knowledge, systems access, and access to other staff members.

-Specifically, Dr. Kotrba, Dr. Miller, and Dr. Naguib share responsibility for practice training.
+Specifically, Dr. Kotrba and Dr. Naguib share responsibility for practice training.
 Their duties include supporting and organizing the training program and its resources.
-They also contribute to the final review of consortium materials including the APPIC application, the APA CoA self-study, and consortium materials like the program handbook.
+They also contribute to the final review of consortium materials including the APPIC application, the APA CoA selfstudy, and consortium materials like the program handbook.
 They also help provide didactic training to the cohort and help to monitor and evaluate the training program’s aims and activities.
 Further, each trainer provides one intern regular, site-based supervision.

 Interns may have contact with other professionals at each site (e.g., other psychologists, counselors, speech and language therapists, etc.) but this contact is informal and under the direction of the site supervisors.

-The interns comprise a cohort and interact through face-to-face supervision, didactic trainings, an online discussion forum, and through planned social events.
+The interns comprise a cohort and interact through face-to-face didactic trainings, a shared intern-created text thread, and through planned social events.

 Training Aim, Competencies, and Learning Elements